The Grim Adventures of Billy & Mandy (video game): Gameplay

 Several gameplay modes are available.
-In Story Mode, players must complete five battles against a series of computer-controlled opponents, followed by a final battle with the brain-eating meteor from the episode "Little Rock of Horrors".
+In Story Mode, players must complete five battles against a series of computer-controlled opponents, followed by a boss battle with the brain-eating meteor from the episode "Little Rock of Horrors".
 Story Mode supports both single player and cooperative two-player play.
 Vs. Mode allows up to four players to battle against one another, with the option to play different types of matches and customize the game's rules.
-Some battle types include "Bask-Eye-Ball", in which players must place an eyeball into a goal; "Crush the Horde" a battle against several waves of computer-controlled enemies; and "Skull Keeper", where players must attempt to take Thromnambular's Skull from each other and hold it for as long as possible.
+Some battle types include "Bask-Eye-Ball", in which players must place an eyeball into a goal; "Crush the Horde" a battle against several waves of computer-controlled enemies; and "Skull Keeper", a Keep Away-based mode in which players attempt to hold Thromnambular's Skull for as long as possible.
 Mission Mode features 45 missions to complete, in which players must achieve specific objectives using predetermined characters in set scenarios.
 Additional characters, stages, costumes, and rule sets can be unlocked by completing missions, finishing Story Mode with each character, and fulfilling other objectives.
 An "Extras" menu features character profiles, information on unlocked rules and items, a gallery of unlockable concept art, and trailers for other Cartoon Network products and Warner Bros.
 Pictures films.

-The Wii version of the game incorporates some motion controls using the Wii Remote and Nunchuk: players can perform heavy attacks by swinging the Wii Remote, as well as using its infrared pointer to point at a series of onscreen targets to execute finishing blows.
+The Wii version of the game incorporates some motion controls using the Wii Remote and Nunchuk: players can perform heavy attacks by swinging the Wii Remote, as well as using its infrared pointer to point at a series of onscreen targets to execute final eliminations.
 Traditional controls are also supported via the GameCube controller.

 Characters

-The console game features 15 fully playable characters, along with five bonus "horde characters", in-game enemies given a limited playable moveset.
+The console game features 15 fully playable characters, along with five bonus "horde characters", in-game enemies given a limited playable moveset who are not usable in certain modes.
 Only Billy, Mandy, Grim, and Irwin are initially available; all other characters must be unlocked through gameplay.